 He dated Michèle Girardon (1961).

-He married Virginia “Ginnie” Quinn in 1963, they have two sons: Robert, Timothy and two daughters: Jennifer, Courtney.
+He was married to Virginia "Ginnie" Quinn in 1963, they had two sons: Robert, Timothy and two daughters: Jennifer, Courtney.